Probing of colliding wave spacetimes and a quantum Weyl conjecture: Classification and consequences

 This shows that the transversal components $\Psi_0$ and $\Psi_4$ albeit divergent, do not inflict a depletion of wave-functional's norm but a divergent $\Psi_2$ will.
 This is substantiated by the result from the Ferrari-Ibáñez space-time where none of the Weyl scalars diverges in patch IV and the wave-functional is able to propagate the field configurations onto the geodesic boundary.
 At this point, we would like to formulate our conjecture that determines the evolution of quantum field in singular space-times (with non-vanishing Weyl curvature).

-\begin{remark}[Weyl Quantum Conjecture] The evolution of quantum probes is shielded from the curvature singularity, if the singularity manifests as a divergence of the Penrose-Newman Weyl scalar $\Psi_2$. \end{remark}
+\begin{remark}[Quantum Weyl Conjecture] The evolution of quantum probes is shielded from the curvature singularity, if the singularity manifests as a divergence of the Penrose-Newman Weyl scalar $\Psi_2$. \end{remark}

 Since the $\Psi_2$ Penrose-Newman scalar is commonly referred to as the Coulomb part of the curvature, this interpretation enforces the idea of a gravitational hydrogen atom for a spacelike singularity.
 In both cases, the Coulomb part of the potential inflicts a probabilistic obstacle shielding the quantum degree of freedom from the singularity.
-Note, due to considering only matter free space-times, there may be the caveat that also Ricci Penrose-Newman scalars\footnote{Conformally flat space-times have not yet been analyzed within the functional Schrödinger approach but it seems that judging from the Heisenberg picture, the singularity can be passed \cite{ashtekar2021probing}.} contribute, but at least for the Khan-Penrose space-time, the important contributions
+Note, due to considering only matter free space-times, there may be the caveat that also Ricci Penrose-Newman scalars\footnote{Cosmological Friedmann-Lemaître-Robertson-Walker space-times have not yet been analyzed within the functional Schrödinger approach but judging from the Heisenberg picture, the singularity can be passed \cite{ashtekar2021probing,Ashtekar:2022oyq} even for arbitrary sectional curvature \cite{Ashtekar:2022cih}.} contribute, but at least for the Khan-Penrose space-time, the important contributions

 with both, $\Lambda\supset\Psi_2$ and $\Phi_{11}\supset\Psi_2$; hence, they contribute similarly.
 The other Penrose-Newman scalars related to the Ricci tensor contain only one type of derivative, hence, they are reminiscent of $\Psi_0$ or $\Psi_4$.